Gina Apostol: Live Reading & ConversationThursday, April 8, 2021 @ 7:00 PM - 8:00 PM

 Streamed on City of Asylum’s Virtual Channel.
 (Run-time 60 min)

 Revealing glimpses of the Philippine Revolution and the Filipino writer Jose Rizal emerge despite the worst efforts of feuding academics in Apostol’s hilariously erudite novel, which won the Philippine National Book Award.
-Gina Apostol will discuss her creative process in a live conversation with audience Q&A.
+Gina Apostol will be joined by award winning poet Ken Chen to discuss her creative process in a live moderated conversation with audience Q&A.

 Gina Apostol’s riotous second novel takes the form of a memoir by one Raymundo Mata, a half-blind bookworm and revolutionary, tracing his childhood, his education in Manila, his love affairs, and his discovery of writer and fellow revolutionary, Jose Rizal.
 Mata’s 19th-century story is complicated by present-day foreword(s), afterword(s), and footnotes from three fiercely quarrelsome and comic voices: a nationalist editor, a neo-Freudian psychoanalyst critic, and a translator, Mimi C. Magsalin.